StreetLevel/old_Unity.jl/README.md

 ### Agenda

-In numeric simulation we operate mostly on mesh-data, so we need easy-to-use but efficent tools for visualization for fast development cycles.
+In numeric simulation we operate mostly on mesh-data, so we need easy-to-use but efficient tools for visualization for fast development cycles.
 The "de-facto-standard" MATLAB covers this with its patch-routine.
 Here Unity is used for visualization, which is a great and active developed platform.
-Once you've got your data imported into Unity, you can take advantage of a huge community and tons of addons for high-quality custom plots.
+Once you've got your data imported into Unity, you can take advantage of a huge community and tons of add-ons for high-quality custom plots.
 Furthermore Unity runs on various platforms, so, with little effort, you could use your tablet or even mobile phone for displaying the output.

 ### Usage

-This package is in a very early developement stage but to my knowledge it should work.
+This package is in a very early development stage but to my knowledge it should work.

 1. *Unity:* Start Unity and load the Unity Project *Unity_TCPInterface*.
 2. *Unity:* Load Scene1